 For more information:

-The Chevron Questa Mine Superfund site, formerly Molycorp, Inc., is located in and near the village of Questa in Taos County, New Mexico.
-The site includes a molybdenum mine and milling facility located on three square miles of land and tailing ponds located on approximately one and a half square miles of land.
+The Chevron Questa Mine Superfund site is located in and near the village of Questa in Taos County, New Mexico.
+The site includes a molybdenum mine and milling facility located on three square miles of land and tailing ponds located on about 1.5 square miles of land.
 Chevron Mining Inc. (CMI), formerly Molycorp, Inc., currently owns and operates the mine and milling facility.
-A nine-mile long pipeline running along State Highway 38 connects the milling facility to the tailings ponds.
 Mining operations began at the mine in 1920.
-From 1965 until 1983, operators conducted open pit mining, resulting in over 328 million tons of potentially acid-generating waste rock that operators placed into nine piles surrounding the open pit.
-CMI is currently performing mining underground.
+From 1965 until 1983, operators conducted open pit mining, resulting in over 328 million tons of potentially acid-generating waste rock.
+Operators placed the waste rock into nine piles surrounding the open pit.
 Operators have disposed over 100 million tons of tailing at the tailing ponds.
 EPA re-proposed the Molycorp, Inc. site to EPA’s National Priorities List (NPL) in March 2011 after initially proposing it in 2000.
 EPA placed the site on the NPL in September 2011.
 As part of the listing, EPA changed the name of the site from Molycorp, Inc. to the Chevron Questa Mine site based on comments received during the public comment period.
-EPA selected the site’s remedy in a December 20, 2010 Record of Decision.
-EPA is negotiating with CMI to perform the cleanup.
-CMI has agreed to begin conducting removal actions at the site in 2012.
-In conjunction with the remedial action planning at the site, in May 2010 Chevron Technology Ventures began constructing a concentrating photovoltaic (CPV) facility on a 20-acre portion of the on-site mill tailings area.
-The CPV facility’s 175 solar panels automatically track the path of the sun and produce up to one megawatt of energy, enough to power 500-600 homes.
-The facility has been operational since February 2011.
+EPA selected the site’s remedy in 2010.
+In 2012, CMI agreed to begin site cleanup.
+In addition to cleanup activities at the site, Chevron Technology Ventures began constructing a concentrating photovoltaic (CPV) facility on a 20-acre portion of the on-site mill tailings area in 2010.
+The CPV facility’s 173 solar panels automatically track the path of the sun and produce up to one megawatt of energy.
+This is enough to power about 150 homes.
+The facility has been operational since April 2011.
 Kit Carson Electric Cooperative is purchasing the electricity under a 20-year agreement.
+As of March 2013, the facility has generated about 4.6 million kilowatt hours of energy.
 This solar project will also include an evaluation of various soil cover depths to help facilitate the closure of the mill tailings area at the end of mining operations.
-The site is now home to the largest CPV facility in the United States and this reuse provides a source of clean renewable power as well as new jobs throughout the region.
+CMI continues underground mining operations at the site and employs about 270 workers.

 For more information: